Convention tips for getting started

 - Meet with all convention-aged students.
 Have them make a preliminary list of events they would like to participate in.
 Go over the lists individually with them, giving guidance.
 (Be sure to compare their lists with the number of entry limitations on page I-2 of the General Guidelines.)

 - Set deadlines for written work, photography, sewing, and art.
 These events can be completed early in the school year, leaving the winter and spring to prepare music and platform events.
-(Please note the entries to be submitted by mail prior to International Student Convention, page I-5 of the General Guidelines.)
+(Please note that early entries must be submitted electronically by April 6, 2020.
+A web link will be provided on the ISC registration site for uploading early entries.)

 - Make practice schedules for music and platform events.
 Be sure that all students participating in these categories receive the needed attention from staff to assure that their entries are memorized and “polished.”
 Afternoons are best for practice time, leaving the mornings for academics.